nlhkabu/nlhkabu.github.io/_posts/2014-12-29-2014-my-year-of-python.md

 #### What I'd do Differently

 In the end the branding was a bit all-over-the-place, as I didn't have oversight on all visual materials.
 It would have been nice to have a list of *all* of the places the logo would be used to make sure everything was visually coherant.
-For example, the youtube channel is a bit of a disaster, and the logo on the slide templates really should have sit on a white background.
+For example the logo on the slide templates really should have sat on a white background.

 New pages to the website were published without being checked first, which sometimes meant we had non-responsive elements thrown into the page content.
 Some kind of design-review-before-publish mechanism may have been helpful.